AliMorty/AliMorty.github.io/_posts/2018-10-30-Why-Mean-Squared-Error.md

 So we can say this is one reason why it is meaningful to use MSE in a lot of different applications.
 At least when we want to use a linear regression model.

 # Conclusion
-Here we tried to represent a reason why it is meaningful to use MSE in one specific task using probabilistic view. <br>
+Here we tried to represent a reason why it is meaningful to use MSE in one specific task using a probabilistic view. <br>
-We can conclude that, MSE is important because Central Limit Theorem is talking about normal distribution and normal distriution is a distribution in which points with less quadratic distance are more probable. <br>
+We can conclude that MSE is important because Central Limit Theorem is talking about normal distribution and the normal distribution is a distribution in which points with less quadratic distance are more probable. <br>